abbylewis/Spring_memory/README.md

 Data loading/processing scripts:

--   `01 - Load climate - ERA5 daily.Rmd`: Load netcdf of global climate data and output a csv with air temperature records at each lake
+-   `01 - Load climate - ERA5 open meteo`: Load global climate data and output a csv with meteorological records at each lake
 -   `02 - Temp and DO interpolation.Rmd`: Interpolate temperature and oxygen profiles to a 1 m depth resolution
--   `04 - Summer avgs.Rmd`: Calculate epilimnetic and hypolimnetic means during the late-summer period of each year
+-   `04 - Summer avgs.Rmd`: Calculate surface and bottom water means during the late-summer period of each year
 -   `03 - Stratified avgs.Rmd`: Calculate epilimnetic and hypolimnetic means during the entire stratified period of each year
 -   `05 - VW DO Demand - based on strat dur.Rmd`: Calculate volume-weighted hypolimnetic oxygen demand for each lake-year
 -   `06 - Compile data.Rmd`: Combine summer means with oxygen demand.
 Output a file for following analyses